It’s no secret that knitting requires practice, time, and, yes, a little patience.

 - Somewhat loud

-If you know anything about knitting machines, chances are you’ve heard of the top-rated Addi Express King Size knitting machine.
+If you know anything about knitting machines, chances are you’ve heard of the one and only Addi Express King Size knitting machine.

-With 46 needles, this sturdy circular knitting machine is easily our top pick for most crafters.
-It’s appropriate for all skillsets and allows for circular and flat-panel knitting projects: ~13 inches (~35cm) in diameter for circular knitting and ~17 inches (~45cm) wide for flat knitting.
+Featuring 46 needles, this sturdy circular knitting machine is easily our top pick.
+It’s compatible with all skill sets and for making all kinds of items, whether circular or flat-panel knitting projects: ~13 inches (~35cm) in diameter for circular knitting and ~17 inches (~45cm) wide for flat knitting.

 In addition, it’s suitable for yarn sizes 4-8, offering a flexible range of yarn weights to work with.
-That’s a much larger range that other machines on the market.
+I can tell you that that’s a broader range than what most knitting machines on the market can achieve!

 The set includes five replacement pins, metal clamps for table mounting, a needle holder, base feet, and an integrated row counter.
 Its sturdy, solid plastic structure is also prime quality, unlike the more toy-like materials found in most hobby knitting machines.

-Like other knitting machines, you’ll have to devote some time to the Addi until technique becomes second nature.
-However, you’ll also receive an instruction manual, and can find lots of tutorials in multiple languages on the brand’s YouTube channel for support!
+Like other knitting machines, you’ll have to devote some time to the Addi to fully master all of its features.
+Nevertheless, you’ll receive an in-depth instruction manual and can find many tutorials in multiple languages on the brand’s YouTube channel for additional support!

-Best cheap knitting machine: Sentro Knitting Machine 48 Needle Smart Loom
+Best value for money: Sentro Knitting Machine 48 Needle Smart Loom

 - Very affordable